Chicago Bulls' Derrick Rose, two others, accused in lawsuit of rape

 “We have complete confidence that the case will be dismissed and that Mr. Rose will be vindicated.
 This lawsuit is outrageous.”

-Rose, who missed a portion of last season because of a knee injury, averaged 17.7 points, 4.9 assists and 3.2 rebounds per game in 51 games.
+Rose, who missed a large portion of last season due to a knee injury, averaged 17.7 points, 4.9 assists and 3.2 rebounds in 51 games.

 “We just learned about this matter and do not know all the facts,” the Bulls said in a statement.
 “It would be inappropriate to comment further at this time.”